Preschool

 Payments:

 You will receive a statement before school starts.
 You may pay the full amount, bi-yearly or make monthly payments.
 If you choose to make monthly payments, you will receive a monthly statement.
-Your tuition is due on the first day of each month beginning in September.
+Your tuition is due on the first day of each month beginning in August.
 A $25.00 per month service charge will be added to all payments received after the 10th of the month.
-If paying by the month, a $5.00 service charge will be added each month to your bill.
+If paying by the month, a one time $50.00 service charge will be added to your bill, due with your first payment.
 You may pay at the school office or you may mail your payment to:

 Trinity Christian School, 299 Deter Street, Rutherfordton, NC 28139.